Bubbling wormholes and matrix models: Bubbling wormholes

 \subsection{Two-cover geometry}

 In this section, we consider geometries with two points on $\partial\Sigma$ where the metric asymptotes to $\AdS_5 \times S^5$.
-We refer to this geometry as the two-cover bubbling wormhole (BW$_2$) because it is a double cover of global $\AdS_5 \times S^5$ with conformal boundary a pair of $S_i^4$'s ($i=1,2$) that are linked along a common $S^1$.
+We refer to this geometry as the two-cover bubbling wormhole (BW$_2$) because it is a double cover\footnote{It is interesting to note that a somewhat different double-cover structure appears in bubbling geometries for $\AdS_2\times S^2$ \cite{Lunin:2015hma}, in certain constructions describing global $\AdS_2$ with two disconnected boundaries.
+In our work $\EAdS_2$ has the topology of a disk with a single boundary and our double cover structure is of a different nature.} of global $\AdS_5 \times S^5$ with conformal boundary a pair of $S_i^4$'s ($i=1,2$) that are linked along a common $S^1$.

 We work on the lower-half $z$-plane $\Sigma$ and impose that $\partial\Sigma$ lies on the real axis.
 Solutions with two poles are quite constrained due to the regularity conditions on $h_{1,2}$.
 In particular, the condition that the differentials $\partial_z h_{1}$ and $\partial_z h_{2}$ share common zeroes in the interior of $\Sigma$ rules out any one-cut configuration with two simple poles for $h_{1,2}$.